 How Consent Shields a Trustee

-Trust administration sometimes involves judgment calls.
-A trustee might sell an asset, make a distribution, or invest in something that a beneficiary later questions.
-Arizona law recognizes that if the beneficiary agreed to the action at the time, or ratified it afterward, the trustee should not face liability for that decision.
+Trust management sometimes involves judgment calls.
+A trustee might sell trust property, make a payment, or invest in something a beneficiary later questions.

-This applies in three ways: the beneficiary consented beforehand, released the trustee from liability after the fact, or ratified the transaction once it was complete.
+Consent works in three ways.
+The beneficiary agreed beforehand, released the trustee from liability after the fact, or approved the deal once it was done.

 A trustee is not liable to a beneficiary for breach of trust if the beneficiary consented to the conduct constituting the breach, released the trustee from liability for the breach or ratified the transaction constituting the breach.